 Reassigned to Antarctica: According to Gyuna, his superiors at Gumbious dumped him in a backwater nowhere temple to get rid of him (and probably his sense of humor).
 It's also probably why he doesn't really care that the emergency shuttle crushes his temple: he never liked it there anyway.

-Staff Dude: Healer in white and blue robes, wields a Simple Staff (unless you equip him with two shields), and he really is caring and compassionate, he's just bad at showing it.
+White Mage: Healer in white and blue robes, wields a Simple Staff (unless you equip him with two shields), and he really is caring and compassionate, he's just bad at showing it.

 One-Winged Angel: Goes through three forms when you fight it; oddly enough it's the last one that's the least monstrous.

 Retcon: In previous games in the series, Dark Force was portrayed as the ultimate evil in the Algo solar system.
 While this is true in a sense, PSIV reveals that it is in fact only a representative of the world's true Big Bad.